OSDeploy/GitBook/osbuilder/how-to/invoke-an-osmedia-task-test-build.md

-# Invoke an OSMedia Task - Test Build
+# Invoke a Task - Test Build

 This is basically a What-If.
 When Running a Task with the ExecutionMode set to 'Test Build', it will perform things like Copy and Export of the OSMedia, but not Mount and perform actions.
 This is a great way to see the files that will be used in an actual Execution.